In a digital world, content is king, and even if no

 a measurement system that measures what marketers care more about than

 demographics-whether the ads are selling products.
-"That will be coming down
+"That will be coming

-the road," Tuck said.
+down the road," Tuck said.

 NBC Broadcasting chairman Ted Harbert highlighted a number of business issues

 at his network's upfront.
-"If we're going to spend all this money on content,
+"If we're going to spend all this money on

-campaigns airing on multiple screens- the industry needs cross-industry
+and ad campaigns airing on multiple screens- the industry needs cross-industry

 measurement.
 "We can't wait for Nielsen to do it," Harbert said.